Heparin-induced thrombocytopenia (HIT)

 What is a Dalton?

 A Dalton, also known as a unified atomic mass unit, is a non-SI unit of mass that is widely used in physics and chemistry.
 It is defined as 1⁄12 of the mass of an unbound neutral atom of carbon-12 in its nuclear and electronic ground state and at rest.
-This unit is commonly used to express the masses of atoms, molecules, and subatomic particles, such as protons, neutrons, and electrons.
-The use of Daltons allows for convenient and precise measurements of these masses, making it a valuable tool in various scientific fields.

 How is recombinant hirudin produced?